All-trans retinoic acid syndrome

 CT features may not be specific and the clinical context is extremely useful in image interpretation.
 According to one study, the most consistent CT findings were small, irregular peripheral nodules in the lungs along with pleural effusions 5.

 Therapy and prognosis

-Early intervention with high dose corticosteroids are thought to abort progression.
-While most patients do well the occurrence of ATRA syndrome was associated a lower event free survival.
+Early intervention with high dose corticosteroids is thought to abort progression.
+While most patients do well the occurrence of ATRA syndrome was associated a lower event-free survival.

 History and etymology